halftheopposite/casper4-i18n/README.md

 ## Branches

-- The `master` branch follows the latest Casper version.
+- The `main` branch follows the latest Casper version.
 - The `i18n` branch is the translated version.

 # Casper